KilledByAPixel/OS13k/README.md

 - Another big part of this is the medal system that ANY JS13k game (even non-OS13k) can opt into
 - It is still very early in development so all the apps are placeholders to be swapped out later
 - We make this repo public on day 1 of Js13k
+- I will submit an much reduced version on day 1 for people to test their games achevements on

 You can learn more about JS13k here, I won 2nd place last year! https://js13kgames.com/